Ferries from the Greek islands to Turkey in 2026

 Ferry from Kos to Bodrum

-Ferries to Bodrum from Kos in Greece are operated by 3 ferry companies.
-The Kos - Bodrum ferry route is in operation at least 2-5 times per day.
-The duration of the trip is just 20 minutes to roughly 1.5 hours, with ticket prices starting at €17.
+Ferries to Bodrum from Kos in Greece are operated by 4 ferry companies.
+The Kos - Bodrum ferry route is usually served up to 9 times per day, with trip taking just 20-30 minutes, and ticket prices starting at €25.
+Check out our dedicated blog for more info about what to do on a day trip from Kos to Bodrum.

 Tip: if you want to get from Santorini or Crete to Turkey by ferry, you can catch a domestic ferry route to one of the islands of the Dodecanese or the North Aegean Sea and board a ferry to Turkey from there.
 Check our Map of ferries to plan your trip with ease!